damianociarla/node-immagick/README.md

 node-imagick
 =======

-Imagemagick module for Nodejs.
+[Imagemagick](http://www.imagemagick.org/) module for [Node](http://nodejs.org/).
 Include resize and cropping function, instagram filters and script for the manipulation of the images

+You can install this module using [npm](http://github.com/isaacs/npm):

+    npm install imagick